Deploy a local Kubernetes Cluster ¶

 Kubernetes Version

-For this guide, the kind implementation of Kubernetes 1.25.3 is used.
+For this guide, the kind implementation of Kubernetes 1.29.1 is used.
+It is deployed using version 0.21.0 of kind.

 Install and confirm the cluster ¶